 Rellenos de papa are mashed potato balls that are stuffed with meat and then fried

-Alcapurrias are made from plantain and will be stuffed with either meat or seafood filling.
+Alcapurrias are made from yucca and will be stuffed with either meat or seafood filling and are deep fried.

 Tapas, the traditional Spanish appetizers that are often ordered as several separate dishes in place of a main course are also popular here in Puerto Rico